jagregory/jagregory.github.com/_posts/2006-01-12-javascript-getnextelement-and-getpreviouselement-revised.md

 getLastChild('popup', 'li');
 ```

-Would return the last list-item, “Your second choice”.
+Would return the last list-item, "Your second choice".

 ### getNextParent & getPreviousParent